mongodb/laravel-mongodb/README.md

     'Jenssegers\Mongodb\MongodbServiceProvider',

-Add an alias for the database manager, you can change this alias to your own preference:

-    'MDB'            => 'Jenssegers\Mongodb\Facades\DB',
+The service provider will register a mongodb extension with the original database manager, so that everything else keeps working just fine.

 Configuration
 -------------

-This package will automatically check the database configuration in `app/config/database.php` for a 'mongodb' item.
+Change your default database connection name in `app/config/database.php`:

+    'default' => 'mongodb',

+And add a new mongodb connection:

     'mongodb' => array(
+        'driver'   => 'mongodb',
         'host'     => 'localhost',
         'port'     => 27017,
         'username' => 'username',